taichi-dev/taichi/docs/debugging.rst

     ...

-If turning off optimization fixed the issue, please report this bug on `GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_ to help us improve, thanks for the support!
+If turning off optimization fixes the issue, please report this bug on `GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_ to help us improve, thanks for the support!